If a Medicare Part D or Medicare Advantage plan with a 5-star rating is available in your area, you can

 As a reminder, the 5-star rating SEP can only be used one time during the plan year

-Please see also: Is there any danger if I use the 5-star Special Enrollment Period?
+Please also see our Frequently Asked Question: Is there any risk associated with using the 5-star Special Enrollment Period?

 For more history of the 5-star SEP please see the Blog category: Star Ratings & Plan Quality